Andy Bischoff: Chicago Bears

 He followed Alouettes head coach Marc Trestman in 2013, serving as his tight ends coach for the Chicago Bears, and was not retained after Trestman's firing following the 2014 season.

 Baltimore Ravens

 Bischoff was hired as an offensive assistant by the Baltimore Ravens in 2015.
 He was promoted to assistant tight ends coach in 2018.

 Houston Texans

 Bischoff went with David Culley to the Houston Texans in 2021 and was named the team’s tight ends coach.

 New York Giants

 On February 6, 2022, Bischoff was hired as the tight ends coach for the New York Giants.

+Los Angeles Chargers

+On February 14, 2024, Bischoff was named as the tight ends coach and run game coordinator for the Los Angeles Chargers.